esse-dev/akita/CONTRIBUTING.md

 if you have any ideas brewing!

 Issue Templates you can choose from:

 - 📄 [Create New Blank Issue](https://github.com/esse-dev/akita/issues/new?assignees=&labels=&template=blank-issue.md&title=)
 - 🐞 [Create New Bug Report](https://github.com/esse-dev/akita/issues/new?assignees=&labels=bug&template=bug_report.md&title=%5BBUG%5D)
 - 💡 [Create New Feature Request](https://github.com/esse-dev/akita/issues/new?assignees=&labels=enhancement&template=feature_request.md&title=%5BFEATURE+REQUEST%5D)

 ## Contribute Code

+Before contributing code to Akita please read [Akita's Privacy Policy](docs/PrivacyPolicy.md) so you can help us ensure data privacy for Akita users!
+If you make any changes that affect user data, please review the Privacy Policy to check if any updates should be made to it alongside your changes.

 ### Implement Your Changes
 1. Fork Akita and clone your fork
 2. Create a new branch with a name that reflects your changes